 Stock performance is not always related to individual performance.
 Since stock value is affected by factors outside of employees’ control, this incentive type does not necessarily reward employees according to their performance.

-These plans are limited to a select number of employees.
-Like other LTIs, these plans are usually reserved for long-term employees higher up in an organization.
+Equity Plans are limited to a select number of employees.
+Like other LTIPs, these plans are usually reserved for long-term employees higher up in an organization.
 In addition, they require approval from shareholders.

-Deciding which long-term incentives are right for your organization vary widely depending on your business, organizational goals, and how you want to motivate and evaluate your employees.
+Deciding which LTIPs are right for your organization vary widely depending on your business, organizational goals, and how you want to motivate and evaluate your employees.